Recon53/monitoring-security-lab/README.md

 ---

+## 🛠️ Built With

+- Ubuntu 22.04
+- Windows 10
+- Sysmon
+- PowerShell
+- Bash
+- ClamAV
+- Fail2ban
+- VirtualBox

+---

 ## 💡 Why This Project Matters

 This project shows how everyday system tools can reveal ransomware behavior, suspicious processes, and unusual file activity.
 It helps students, analysts, and defenders understand what’s happening “behind the scenes” when malware runs — and how to spot the signs early.

+---

+## 📄 License

+This project is licensed under the MIT License.
+See the **LICENSE** file for details.

 ---